SemanticComputing/Casualty-linking/README.md

 Code for converting
-"Casualties during the Finnish wars 1939–1945" (Suomen sodissa 1939–1945 menehtyneet) to RDF.

-Validates, improves and automatically links to other WarSampo datasets.
+"Casualties during the Finnish wars 1939–1945" (Suomen sodissa 1939–1945 menehtyneet) to RDF, and integrating it to WarSampo domain ontologies.

 ## Conversion

 Requires Docker and Docker Compose.

 Create directories `./data/` and `./output/`.
-The initial Excel files (`prisoners.xls`, `hospitals.xlsx`, and `camps.xlsx`) should be placed in `./data/`.
+The initial files (`casualties.xlsx`, `municipalities.ttl`) should be placed in `./data/`.

 Build the conversion pipeline: